FOR AN INVESTIGATION INTO THE CHURCH MONUMENTS, SEE HERE

 At the east end of the south aisle is a small chapel which is linked with the parish of St Andrew, Nachingwea in Tanzania.
 Its piscine is set in the south wall nearby.
 The altar table, which dates from the 17th century, supports many carvings, chalices and a Last Supper donated by the people of Nachingwea.

 The window of the chapel shows an Annunciation designed by Christopher Webb and given in memory of Eivira Linda Bidwell of Fox Hill.
+Webb's mark may be seen in the lower right of the window.
+Images are below.
 This chapel was used as the Lady Chapel from 1939 to 1987.

 The Perpendicular windows are of the 15th century.
 This chapel became the Lady Chapel when the organ was removed in 1987.
 The altar was made by Frank Coe in memory of Bess Winfield, whilst the light fitting above was originally made as a model of the Ely Cathedral Octagon by Douglas Phipps, another local craftsman and adapted by Chris Cooper.